How to Increase the Chance of Pregnancy After 35?Fertility Treatment

 Getting regular physical activity

-It is recommended that older mothers do regular physical activities and have a proper exercise program under the supervision of a doctor in order to strengthen their general health, prevent pain, increase their body energy, and strengthen their muscles.
+It is recommended that older mothers do regular physical activities and have a proper exercise program under the supervision of a doctor to strengthen their general health, prevent pain, increase their body energy, and strengthen their muscles.

 Taking essential vitamins during pregnancy